search engine optimization and search engine marketing company seo company jobs

-SEO Tutorials from SEO Image
+SEO Image Blog

-301 Redirects & Canonical URL Issues Tutorial
+301 Redirects & Canonical URL Tutorial

 When you move a file on your server you want to be certain that you pass the proper redirect directive to the browsers and more importantly, the Search Engines.
-The 301 redirect is the only redirect we recommend for anyone o use without advanced knowledge of using redirects.
-302 redirects are actually used by SEO's for some specific reasons such as moving domain names from an old domain.com to a new domain.com
+The 301 redirect is the only redirect we recommend for anyone to use without advanced knowledge of using redirects.
+302 redirects are actually used by SEO’s for some specific reasons such as moving domain names from an old domain.com to a new domain.com

 Apache | ASP | ASP.NET | Windows IIS | Coldfusion | Sun